lokanta/lokanta.github.io/_posts/2024-11-14-machine-worse.md

 layout: post
 title: machines make everything worse
 author: Bhante Sujato
 blurb: A poem about machines and how they make everything worse.
-Written in Poland.
+This came to me in Poland.
 ---

 - Late 2024